Facioscapulohumeral muscular dystrophy: Diagnosis

-FSHD can be presumptively diagnosed in many cases based on signs, symptoms, and/or non-genetic medical tests.
+FSHD can be presumptively diagnosed in many cases based on signs, symptoms, and/or non-genetic medical tests, especially if a first-degree relative has genetically confirmed FSHD.
 Genetic testing can provide definitive diagnosis.
 In the absence of an established family history of FSHD, diagnosis can be difficult due to the variability in how FSHD manifests.

 Genetic testing

 Genetic testing is the gold standard for FSHD diagnosis, as it is the most sensitive and specific test available.
 Commonly, FSHD1 is tested for first.
 A shortened D4Z4 array length (EcoRI length of 10 kb to 38 kb) with an adjacent 4qA allele supports FSHD1.
 If FSHD1 is not present, commonly FSHD2 is tested for next by assessing methylation at 4q35.
 Low methylation (less than 20%) in the context of a 4qA allele is sufficient for diagnosis.
-The specific mutation, usually one of various SMCHD1 mutations, can be identified with next-generation sequencing (NGS).
+The specific mutation, usually one of the various SMCHD1 mutations, can be identified with next-generation sequencing (NGS).

 Assessing D4Z4 length

 Measuring D4Z4 length is technically challenging due to the D4Z4 repeat array consisting of long, repetitive elements.
 For example, NGS is not useful for assessing D4Z4 length, because it breaks DNA into fragments before reading them, and it is unclear from which D4Z4 repeat each sequenced fragment came.
-In 2020, optical mapping became available for measuring D4Z4 array length, which is more precise and less labor-intensive than southern blot.
+In 2020, optical mapping became available for measuring D4Z4 array length, which is more precise and less labor-intensive than Southern blot.

 Molecular combing is also available for assessing D4Z4 array length.
-These methods, which physical measure the size of the D4Z4 repeat array, require specially prepared high quality and high molecular weight genomic DNA (gDNA) from serum, increasing cost and reducing accessibility to testing.
+These methods, which physically measure the size of the D4Z4 repeat array, require specially prepared high-quality and high molecular weight genomic DNA (gDNA) from serum, increasing cost and reducing accessibility to testing.

 Restriction fragment length polymorphism (RFLP) analysis was the first genetic test developed and is still used as of 2020, although it is being phased out by newer methods.
 It involves dicing the DNA with restriction enzymes and sorting the resulting restriction fragments by size using southern blot.
 The restriction enzymes EcoRI and BlnI are commonly used.
 EcoRI isolates the 4q and 10q repeat arrays, and BlnI dices the 10q sequence into small pieces, allowing 4q to be distinguished.
 The EcoRI restriction fragment is composed of three parts: 1) 5.7 kb proximal part, 2) the central, variable size D4Z4 repeat array, and 3) the distal part, usually 1.25 kb.
 The proximal portion has a sequence of DNA stainable by the probe p13E-11, which is commonly used to visualize the EcoRI fragment during southern blot.
 The name "p13E-11" reflects that it is a subclone of a DNA sequence designated as cosmid 13E during the human genome project.
-Considering that each D4Z4 repeat is 3.3 kb, and the EcoRI fragment contains 6.9 kb of DNA that is not part of the D4Z4 repeat array, the number of D4Z4 units can be calculated.
+Considering that each D4Z4 repeat is 3.3 kb, and the EcoRI fragment contains about 5 kb of DNA that is not part of the D4Z4 repeat array, the number of D4Z4 units can be calculated.